speedygfw/rokku/README.md

   port: 22,
   username: 'yourusername',
   privateKey: require('fs').readFileSync('path/to/your/id_rsa')
+  //password: 'yourpassword'
 };

 module.exports = config;

 ```
+you can also setup a password instead of privatekey in config.ssh

 # Usage

 You can use all dokku commands.

 Examples: